Azure/gitops-connector/internal/setup/flux/README.md

-**For Internal use only**
 A set of Flux resources to setup GitOps connector development environment.
+It's supposed to be used be by the maintainers of this repository.